 - Attend biennial NP conference or networking meeting with other NP Trainers.

-- Post at least Five facilitator trainings a year through FDR.
+- Post at least five facilitator trainings a year.

-- Bring in at least three new clients per year to FDR or FNC-TX, and provide three NP promotional activities per year to publicize NP (workshops or conference presentations).
+- Bring in at least three new clients per year, and provide three NP promotional activities per year to publicize NP (workshops or conference presentations).

 A Nurturing Program Legacy Trainer has built the history of NPP and allows us the opportunity for intergenerational learning.
 These individuals not only bring a wealth of knowledge and experience to our NP Family but also bring specialty knowledge such as: Nurturing Fathers, Substance Abuse and Recovery, Families with Children with Special Health Needs, Nurturing Diversity, Native American Program and Nurturing LGBT families.